ghga-de/microservice-repository-template/.readme_generation/design.md

 <!-- Please provide an overview of the architecture and design of the code base.
-Mention anything that deviates from the standard triple hexagonal architecture and the corresponding structure. -->
+Mention anything that deviates from the standard Triple Hexagonal Architecture and the corresponding structure. -->

 This is a Python-based service following the Triple Hexagonal Architecture pattern.